victronenergy/venus-html5-app/README.md

 (in venus docker repo): `./run.sh -s z`

-Then you can run the cypress ui with `npm run cypress`.
+Then you can run the cypress UI interactively with `npm run cy:open`.

 To run the ui tests in CI-style use `npm run test:e2e`